NetDenizen/booru-wizard/README.md

 * Tags

 Prompts displayed by the wizard can be manually determined by the user through the use of a configuration file.
-The default one included with this software is intended to be self-documenting, and show explain the format, in addition to providing examples.
+The default one included with this software is intended to be self-documenting, and explain the format, in addition to providing examples.

 To anyone outside of the hair-fetish community, note that this default configuration file is specifically intended for organizing hair-fetish themed works.
 Should the software become more popular outside of this community, I might begin using a more generic default configuration.